 What does the demographic data tell you?
 Cleveland has a high transiency rate with students and teachers.
-This causes the student and teacher population to significantly each year.
+This causes the student and teacher population to change significantly each year.
 There is a disparity of income levels with families who have students enrolled at our school.
-The ESOL population continues to increase and additional training, resources, and translators allows us to better serves these students and their families.
+In the last five years, we have seen a rise and fall in our free & reduced lunch percentage.
+However, we have consistently maintained our Title One status.
+The ESOL population has fallen over the last 5 years but other demographic groups have consistently showed an increase in diversity.
+Additional training, resources, and translators will allow us to better serve these students and their families.